IlianPihlajamaa/OrnsteinZernike.jl/docs/src/Electrolyte_tutorial.md

 ## Step 4.
 Ion charges and thermodynamics

 We consider a symmetric 2:2 electrolyte, so the charges are `+2` and `–2`.
 The temperature is set to room temperature (298 K).
-We also prepare a list of mixing parameters to ensure numerical convergence of the iterative solver.

 ```@example elec
 Z = [2, -2]
 T0 = 273.15
 kBT = kB * (T0 + 25)   # thermal energy at 298 K

-mixing_parameters = [0.05, 0.005, 0.05, 0.05, 0.05, 0.05]

 # Bjerrum length in meters
 bjerrum_length = e^2/(4*π*ϵ*kBT)